 - GRE : Official copies of GRE scores must be sent to Drexel (code 2194); Psychology subject test recommended.
 For all questions about GREs and GRE score reports, please contact the Graduate Admissions Office at firstname.lastname@example.org or 215.895.2400.

 For international students or applicants who earned a degree outside of the U.S.:

 - Minimum TOEFL 100/600/250 – Scores will be reviewed based on section scores and total scores (IELTS scores may be submitted in lieu of TOEFL scores)

 - I-20 Application and supporting financial documents

-Interview (if selected) – In February, the PhD programs in psychology conduct two days of in-person interviews, by invitation only.
+Interview (if selected) – In late March or early April, the MS program in psychology conducts two days of in-person interviews, by invitation only.

 For questions specific to the Department of Psychology, please contact:

 For questions related to the graduate admissions process, please contact: